algolia/magento/_src/m1-customize-autocomplete.md

 2. `your-base-magento-folder/js/algoliasearch`
 3. `your-base-magento-folder/skin/frontend/base/default/algoliasearch`

-In the first one you can find all the extension’s templates, in the second and third one you’ll find the extension’s JavaScripts and stylesheets.
+In the first one you can find all the extension templates.
+In the others you’ll find the extension’s JavaScript and stylesheets.

 ## Search box template

-To change the search bar appearance navigate to templates directory and locate the [autocomplete.phtml](https://github.com/algolia/algoliasearch-magento/blob/master/app/design/frontend/base/default/template/algoliasearch/autocomplete.phtml) file.
-This file is the standard Magento’s template and is used only in case you are using the default (.algolia-search-input) search box selector.
+To change the search bar appearance, navigate to the templates directory and locate the [autocomplete.phtml](https://github.com/algolia/algoliasearch-magento/blob/master/app/design/frontend/base/default/template/algoliasearch/autocomplete.phtml) file.
+This file is the standard Magento template and is used only when you use the default (.algolia-search-input) search box selector.

 ## Drop-down templates